Jaya Thyagarajan: Exhibitions

 Her first Exhibition was at Kalakshetra school in 1980 followed by one in 1981.
 She has held successful Solo Exhibitions at Max Muller Bhavan in 1982 and Triveni Art Gallery in New Delhi in May 1992 and August 1993.
 She was asked to participate in Kala-Mela organized by Lalit Kala Academy, New Delhi in 1986.

 Jaya's paintings were selected for the Traditional Art exhibition held by the All India Fine arts and Crafts Society in 1989 and 2000.
 Her works have also been selected for exhibitions held by Poompuhar, Tamil Nadu Emporium, New Delhi in January and June 1992 and October 1993.

 Jaya also had an exhibition of her works at Nehru Centre of the High Commission of India, London in October 1995, St. Denis Municipality, Reunion Island, Indira Gandhi Centre for Arts and Culture, Mauritius in April 1997 and ANZ Grindlays Bank, New Delhi in October 1997,1998.
 In 2002 Jaya conducted an exhibition of her works at the Indian Embassy, Washington DC.
 She also held an Exhibition of her paintings at Jawahar Kala Kendra, Jaipur in 2006.

 Jaya also recently exhibited her work of Tanjore Paintings at The Consulate General of India, New York, in association with Asia Initiatives, at the launch of Asia Initiatives in USA.

-Jaya's creations today enjoy a place of pride in many homes and Corporate Offices in India and other parts of the World.
+Jaya's creations today are contained in many homes and Corporate Offices in India and other parts of the World.